Straightforward. Personalized. Affordable.

-- Official transcripts from all colleges and universities previously attended must be submitted.
+- Official transcripts from all colleges and universities previously attended will be requested for consideration

 Transferring credit hours for a Rockford University degree program is subject to these regulations: